GameTimeline

 Release order

-When each Final Fantasy film or series reached US audiences—one row per theatrical CG film, web anime run, or full Netflix season.
+When each Final Fantasy film or series reached US audiences—one entry per theatrical CG film, web anime run, or full Netflix season.
 Spirits Within (2001) stands alone; Advent Children, Brotherhood, and Kingsglaive tie to VII or XV; Dad of Light is a real-world drama about playing XIV.

 • Spirits Within only → 2001 film (no game connection)